Things I Wish I Knew Before Having Bariatric Surgery

 It’s a big decision to undergo weight loss surgery, and you will no doubt do a lot of research in preparation.
 But there are some things that only a person who has gone through the process knows.

-In this article, I’ll talk about the things I wish I knew before bariatric surgery.
-What caught me by surprise.
+In this article, Renew Bariatrics, a bariatric surgery group in Mexico, has a past patient share the things they wish they knew before bariatric surgery.
+You will find what caught me by surprise.
 What I was unprepared for.
 I hope it will help you prepare, both mentally and physically, for what will undoubtedly be a life-changing procedure.

 You have probably heard this before, but I cannot stress it enough.
 Bariatric surgery is the first step in a lifelong commitment to a healthy lifestyle.
 You will need to adhere to a post operative diet, exercise regularly, and watch your food intake.
 Old habits will have to go.
 New behaviors will be critical for keeping the weight off.